jimshowalter/architecture-enforcer/README.md

 All source files must wind up in a component, or the tool fails with an error (the target state must be completely specified).

-Layers, domains, and packages that are listed in a component must exist, or the tool fails with an error.
+Layers, domains, and packages referred to by a component must exist, or the tool fails with an error.

 #### Kinds Of Components ####